Skip to content

 Mongrel dog breed information and advice

-A Mongrel is a dog that’s a mix of two or more dog breeds.
+A mongrel is the name for a type of dog that's a mix of three or more dog breeds.
 They are often referred to as mixed breeds.
-When you hear the term crossbreed, this means a pup has been purposefully bred to display the characteristics of their parents.
-But when it comes to Mongrels, due to the mix, it can sometimes be difficult to identify the parentage.
+When it comes to Mongrels, due to the mix, it can sometimes be difficult to identify the parentage.

 While it may be tricky to pinpoint the exact characteristics and traits of a Mongrel, don’t let that deter you.
 Mongrels make wonderful, unique pets and are often the perfect blend of different breeds.
 If you have a Mongrel or are looking to welcome one into your home, here’s the dog care information you need.